mjkaufer/Comrat/README.md

 # Comrat

-Originally designed to play clips from Borat whenever git-shit happened, Comrat is currently going to become a GitHub notifications dashboard for your computer!
+Comrat gives you GitHub notifications through your desktop!

 ## Installation